 - There are desk and floor mats too if you want to go all-out wahoo.

-Wahoo have completed their TRAINER line-up.
+Wahoo has completed their TRAINER line-up.
 Next will hopefully come new ELEMNTs and perhaps ‘other’ similar devices.

 Wahoo’s Trainer price points are all sorted.
 There is possibly a space for an entry-level model but I’m not sure that Wahoo will necessarily want to go there.
 Their strategy to iterate new products annually or bi-annually should work.

 Peripheral devices and accessories seem sorted and pretty much do what you’d expect them to.

 Buy CLIMB by clicking the image below or clicking here: link to wahoofitness.com